PyxisSociety/LAssert/README.md

 To enable automatic main, you will need GNU C.

 ## How to use it

+To compile it, you need to use `-ldl` linking option to link dl library.

 #### Simple macros
 The code below show all the simple macros you can use in LAssert :
 ```c